This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Family intervention: This program lets your family be part of your therapy.

 - Skills training: This training helps you learn how to get along with other people.
 You will also learn how to do everyday activities and skills you need to live on your own.

 - Supported employment: This is a form of therapy where you are placed into a job that fits your skills.
 It will help give you independence and self-confidence.

 This is a type of shock therapy, also called ECT.
 This therapy passes a small amount of electricity to the brain.

 Restraints for behavior management:

 There are 2 types of restraints that may be used while you are in the hospital.
-They will only be used if caregivers feel you are in danger of hurting yourself or others.
+They will only be used if healthcare providers feel you are in danger of hurting yourself or others.
 Physical restraints, such as cloth or leather bands, may be put on your wrists or ankles and tied to something else.
 Other things will be tried first before physical restraints, such as going into a quiet room or into seclusion.
-Caregivers may use chemical restraints, which is medicine used to help you calm down and relax.
+Healthcare providers may use chemical restraints, which is medicine used to help you calm down and relax.
 Restraints will never be used to punish you.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Schizoaffective Disorder (Inpatient Care)